-The Committee approved and issued the mandatory reports on related-party transactions in accordance with the terms and conditions established in current regulations for their classification as related-party transactions and for requiring Board authorization.
+The Committee approved and issued the mandatory reports on relatedparty transactions in accordance with the terms and conditions established in current regulations for their classification as related-party transactions and for requiring Board authorization.
 Those reports concluded that the transactions presented were fair and reasonable from the point of view of the Bank and of shareholders other than the related party, based on the fact that these transactions were carried out at the prices established by the Bank for this type of transaction and in compliance with the provisions of the Banco Sabadell Credit Risk Admission Policy and the Banco Sabadell Credit Risk Monitoring Policy.
-The Committee also reviewed the information on related-party transactions that was disclosed in the financial statements.
+The Committee also reviewed the information on related-party transactions that was disclosed in the financial statements and authorized the report on related-party transactions in 2024.

-Additionally, in February 2024 the Audit and Control Committee self-assessed its own performance in 2023, with satisfactory results.
+In January 2025, the Audit and Control Committee self-assessed its own performance in 2024, with satisfactory results..

-More information is available in the Report on the Audit and Control Committee's activities in 2023, which is available in the "Corporate Governance and Remuneration Policy/Committee Reports" section of the Banco Sabadell Group corporate website (www.grupobancsabadell.com)
+More information is available in the Report on the Audit and Control Committee's activities in 2024, which is available in the "Corporate Governance and Remuneration Policy/Committee Reports" section of the Banco Sabadell Group corporate website (www.grupobancsabadell.com).